Two Ropes in the Tabríz Cell: 'Abdu'l-Bahá on the Báb's Martyrdom

 Nabíl's narrative of the morning of July 9, 1850, in the barrack square of Tabríz: the young follower Mírzá Muḥammad-‘Alíy-i-Zunúzí, called Anís, who begged to die with the Báb; the first volley that severed the ropes; the Báb's interrupted conversation; and His final words to the regiment.

-The Volley That Severed the Ropes: The Martyrdom of the Báb
+The Smoke That Cleared: Esslemont Tells the West of the Báb